 Too Small of a Pot

 If your snake plant is in a small container, it may become rootbound.
 If that happens, your plant’s growth will slow or stop.
 To fix this problem, repot your plant into a larger container.
+Under ideal growing conditions, you may even notice your snake plant producing flowers.

 How to Make Your Snake Plant Grow Faster